M.S.A. requirements

 M.S.A. students should possess an undergraduate degree in business or accounting, with a solid foundation in financial accounting and some background in managerial accounting.
 Foundation courses are assigned based on an evaluation of your transcripts and may be waived if equivalent courses have been completed with a course grade of 2.0 or above and a cumulative GPA of 3.0 or above.
 Most applicants to the Financial Reporting and Auditing and Taxation concentrations will have met these requirements through their undergraduate coursework.

-Students who do not satisfy the foundation requirements must take the following foundation courses (three credits each) before beginning core course work.
+Students who don't satisfy the foundation requirements must take the following foundation courses (three credits each) before beginning core course work.

 NOTE: Foundation courses are required for background knowledge, but these credits are not counted toward the M.S.A. degree.